• Skip to primary navigation

 Instructions

 • Place the sesame seeds in the hot skillet and toast until golden, stirring often.
-Set aside.
+Set aside with the hazelnuts and allow to cool to room temperature.

 • Facebook